vjlab/resources/content/mrbayes_quickstart.md

 * `set usebeagle=yes beagledevice=gpu beagleprecision=single;` - Use the BEAGLE GPU library.
 Use single-precision for less accurate, but marginally faster runs.
 There's a BEAGLE SSE option as well, which doesn't help with single-precision runs, but could help speed up double-precision runs (not tested yet)
 * `execute input_file.nexus;` - Loads the input file, in nexus format.
 * `lset nst=6 rates=gamma;`- Use the GTR model, with gamma priors.
 Use `help lset` in interactive mode to see more options.
+* `mcmc...` - mcmc parameters: 1 run, 2 chains, 10M chain length, sampling every 10,000 states (to get 1,000 trees).
+The "cold" and "hot" chains may swap positions every 100,000 states; specified by the `diagnfreq` parameter.

 ### Batch mode